 Quantum computing has the potential to revolutionize particle physics.
-It could take on the field’s most formidable calculations — calculations that are, it is not an exaggeration to say, otherwise impossible — tackling in a matter of minutes problems that could take classical computers centuries to solve.
+It could take on the field’s most formidable calculations, tackling in a matter of minutes problems that could take classical computers centuries to solve.
 Quantum technology could also open doors into new realms in fundamental physics, solving mysteries that have tantalized scientists for decades.

 Fermilab is pursuing a program to leverage the power of quantum science to address problems in data analysis and theoretical physics.
 High-energy physicists are also extending their expertise in sensor and accelerator technology for quantum software and computing.

 Fermilab’s initiatives in quantum information science include simulation of quantum field theories, algorithms for traditional high-energy physics computational problems, teleportation experiments, and applying qubit technologies to quantum sensors in high-energy physics experiments on the sensitivity frontier.

 Media inquiries: Andre Salles, 630-840-6733

 Fermilab scientists to look for dark matter using quantum technology

 Their efforts apply research from multiple disciplines to hunt for dark matter – in particular, the much sought-after axion.

 Fermilab scientists are adapting the lab’s cutting-edge accelerator technology for qubits and quantum sensors.